Read this on a Friday ;-)

 The Dual Nature of Questions: Small and Big

 Not every question carries the same weight or impact.
 Some questions are small, addressing immediate or surface-level concerns, such as “What should I eat for dinner tonight?”
 These questions can still hold significance when tied to a larger purpose.
-For example, “What should I eat?” gains depth when asked in the...
+For example, “What should I eat?” gains depth when asked in the context of a long-term goal like improving health...

 Continue Reading...